tinybike/argus/README.md

 We extract keywords (mostly names and other nouns) from given question, then ask our database of various news articles (Guardian, NYtimes, ABCnews, Reuters, etc) for articles containing all keywords.
 We expand the keywords by adding non-stop-words verbs.
 Then we check if we covered all non-stop-words; if we didn't the answer is "Didn't understand the question".
 Otherwise we continue evaluating.
 We then divide the found sources (headlines, summaries and articles) into sentences and look for a sentence with all the non-verb keywords in it.
 If we can't find one, our answer is 'No result'.
-If we do, we evaluate sentiment (sum of emotionaly colored words) and verb similarity (using word embeddings and WordNet) for each question and found sentence.
-These features are then input to a logistic regression classifier.
-We do this for each found article, then the answer is 'NO' if we answered 'NO' for most of the sources.
-Otherwise the answer is 'YES'.
+If we do, we continue evaluating:
+Various features extracted from both question and each found sentence are the inputs to our special classifier.
+The classifier utilizes two types of features: classification and relevance.
+The final output probability is function of all features from all sources.
+[More detailed description here.]

 ElasticSearch
 -------------